Eleott-hi/Eleott-hi/README.md

 ### Hi there 👋
-My name is Victor and I do stuff
+My name is Victor and I do program stuff

 ## Education 📖
 [School 21](https://21-school.ru/)